drusifer/SubwayReader.pi/USER_STORIES.md

     *   **As a** system,
     *   **I want to** save the full Markdown content and metadata to `localStorage`,
     *   **So that** the data persists even if the browser tab is closed or the device goes offline.

+*   **Story 2.4: Resilient Sync & Error Handling**
+    *   **As a** user syncing a feed,
+    *   **I want to** see a visual error indicator if a specific article fails to download (e.g., broken link/404),
+    *   **So that** I know why content is missing, but the rest of my feed continues to sync successfully.
+    *   *Acceptance Criteria:*
+        *   If the Proxy returns an error (404/500), mark the specific article with an Error icon.
+        *   Do not abort the entire batch; continue to the next article.
+        *   Allow the user to distinguish between "Available", "Downloaded", and "Failed".

 ---